 She's invited me to come on a journey with her; a pilgrimage of life from loss to gratitude, from isolation to communion, to intimacy.

-The author of One Thousand Gifts has taken me full circle.
+One Thousand Gifts has taken me full circle.

 All the while her words have gently massaged my soul,